install

 - Does not push, commit, or open PRs.

-- Does not enable `enforce` mode silently.
-If the user picked `observe`, leave it on `observe`.
+- Does not enable `enforce` silently.
+If the user picked `observe`, leave it there.

 ---